Average Electric Cost for Retail Store [+ How to Cut Your Bill]

 Retail Store Consumption-Based Energy Audit

 The other type of energy audit retail stores can conduct is a consumption-based energy audit.
-These types of audits help retail stores better understand their energy usage and are also used to figure out what types of energy-efficient technologies could benefit the store.
+For most small businesses, lighting and HVAC systems are the largest contributors to energy consumption.
+These types of audits help retail stores better understand their electrical energy usage and are also used to figure out what types of energy-efficient technologies could benefit the store.
 Many companies offer this type of audit and they may recommend a wide range of products and technologies.

 Though energy efficiency is a good goal, achieving it often requires a great deal of capital investment from the retail store.
 For this reason, many retail stores choose to conduct an energy billing audit with a team of experts.